Vox AC30: copper panels

 Serial number 11873 T - currently in the UK

-In superb original condition - one handle replaced, along with four resistors, two capacitors.
+Chassis produced for JMI by Burndept.
+In superb original condition - one handle replaced, along with four resistors, two capacitors, but that's it.
+The circuit conforms to the "Treble" circuit diagram.
+The Woden mains transformer and choke have the date code "AV" = January 1964.
+The output transformer has "MU" = December '63.
 What is probably the original Mullard GZ34 valve survives with the date code B4A3 - 3rd week of January 1964.
 Valves did sit in stock for a while (both at Mullard and Dartford Road) before being fitted though.
 The original Brimar preamp valves also survive.
 Thanks to John for the pictures and info.

 Serial number 11874 T - currently in the USA